-Sex In Space Not Kinky Preoccupation – Odd Data Found In Serious Studies
+Sex In Space Not Kinky Preoccupation: Odd Data Found In Serious Studies

 — NASA (@NASA) March 6, 2017

-While not enough testing has been done on sex in space, the outcome of the tests that were done offered some surprising results.
+While not enough testing has been done on sex in space, the outcome of the tests that were completed offered some surprising results.
 Russia launched a satellite carrying both female and male mice.
 They were given 18 days to “mingle” in space before bringing them back down.
 While two rats became pregnant, both pregnancies resulted in miscarriages.
 No births came out of this experiment.

 More modern-day tests with female mice on the International Space Station in 2010 and 2011.
 Some of the mice stopped ovulating and others lost their corpus luteum.
 The corpus luteum forms in the ovary once an egg is released.
 It maintains pregnancy by releasing hormones.
-Without it a pregnancy could still occur, but it most likely wouldn’t last long.
-Scientists believe the lack of sustaining a pregnancy in these mice was due to the micro-gravity in space.
+Without it, a pregnancy could still occur, but it most likely wouldn’t last long.
+Scientists believe the lack of sustaining a pregnancy in these mice was due to the microgravity in space.

-It is not known if humans would experience the same things with reproduction as mice, but some other surprising data shows that male astronauts and pilots who spend time in altered gravity tend to have something in common.
-They father more female babies than male babies.
+It is not known if humans would experience the same things with reproduction as mice, but other surprising data shows that male astronauts and pilots who spend time in altered gravity tend to have something in common: They father more female babies than male babies.

 How a microbiologist went from studying monkeypox in the Congo to the International Space Station https://t.co/FKJAK3cBXI pic.twitter.com/QCvrQsw5J2